mschachner/blostma/README.md

 Blossom
 ==========

 [Blossom](https://www.merriam-webster.com/games/blossom-word-game) is a word game published by Merriam-Webster.
 This is a command-line companion which automates play with a look-ahead strategy, keeps long-term records, and helps curate the underlying word list.
-It achieves a median score of 424 points, having played roughly 150 banks.
-Additionally, it implements an optional trick by which the user can manipulate the current special letter by refreshing the page before a word has finished scoring.
+It achieves a median score of 454 points, having played roughly 150 banks.

 Features
 --------